Metal nitrosyl complex: Homoleptic nitrosyl complexes

 Metal complexes containing only nitrosyl ligands are called isoleptic nitrosyls.
 They are rare, the premier member being Cr(NO)4.
 Even trinitrosyl complexes are uncommon, whereas polycarbonyl complexes are routine.

 Roussin red and black salts

 One of the earliest examples of a nitrosyl complex to be synthesized is Roussin's red salt, which is a sodium salt of the anion [Fe2(NO)4S2]2−.
 The structure of the anion can be viewed as consisting of two tetrahedra sharing an edge.
-Each iron atom is bonded linearly to two NO+ ligands and shares two bridging sulfido ligands with the other iron atom.
+Each iron atom is bonded linearly to two NO+ ligands and shares two bridging sulfidi ligands with the other iron atom.
 Roussin's black salt has a more complex cluster structure.
 The anion in this species has the formula [Fe4(NO)7S3]−.
 It has C3v symmetry.
 It consists of a tetrahedron of iron atoms with sulfide ions on three faces of the tetrahedron.
 Three iron atoms are bonded to two nitrosyl groups.
 The iron atom on the threefold symmetry axis has a single nitrosyl group which also lies on that axis.